Why is Withdrawal Painful?

 Physical Symptoms

 Physical withdrawal symptoms occur as the body adapts to functioning without the drug.
-Here are the common physical symptoms of a drug:
+Here are the common physical symptoms seen in some types of withdrawal:

 - Sweating and tremors – shaking, clammy skin